shiquan35/sq-portfolio/README.md

 Intention of this site is to learn what makes an effective landing page for a SaaS and create a portfolio using its design.

+## Content
+1. Components of a landing page
+2. Design outline

-Components of a landing page:
+## Components of a landing page
 1. Hero Image
 2. Catchy headline (<10 words)
    - strong words to encourage user to take action (eg. unlock, boost, upgrade)